ethanp/programming/Notes/Rails Notes.md

 #### Migrations

-Migrations change the state of the database using
+* Migrations change the state of the database using

         rake db:migrate

-We can undo a single migration step using
+* We can undo a single migration step using

-    rake db:rollback
+        [bundle exec] rake db:rollback

-To go all the way back to the beginning, we can use
+* To go all the way back to the beginning, we can use

         rake db:migrate VERSION=<NUMBER>

-The version numbering starts at zero
+* The version numbering starts at zero

+* For things like `create table`, undo is simple, but for adding/removing columns, if you want to be able to undo, you must define `up` and `down` in place of the `change` method.
+These define how to do/undo your the changes to your DB.

+* After running a `db:migrate`, you probably want to run

+        [bundle exec] rake test:prepare

+     to make sure the test DB (`db/test.sqlite3`) matches the development DB (`db/development.sqlite3`)

+    * Also, sometimes the test database gets corrupted and needs to be reset.
+    * If your test suite is mysteriously breaking, be sure to try running `rake test:prepare` to see if that fixes the problem.

 ### Integration tests